-To add a map into a map layout, the map must already be saved to disk.
+⚠ To add a map into a map layout, the map must already be saved to disk.
 If the map you are working on is not available (named Untitled), you will not be able to add it to the map layout.

-1. • Using the Add New Map toolbar icon,

-drag a rectangle in the map layout window to the size you want the map to be and release.

-• Choose Insert Map from the context menu

-The map appears in the window.

-2. Adjust the size and location of the Map by clicking once on the Map to select it and then dragging it in the window.

-This is an example of a Map inserted into a map layout .
+- 1. Using the Add New Map toolbar icon () drag a rectangle in the map layout window to the size you want the map to be and release.
+Choose Insert Map from the context menu The map appears in the window. - 2.
+Adjust the size and location of the Map by clicking once on the Map to select it and then dragging it in the window.
+This is an example of a Map inserted into a map layout.

-Figure 12.3.
-Map Layout containing a Map
+Map Layout With Inserted Map